Gabriele Ferrarini: Loans to Monza and Modena

+Loan to Feralpisalò

+On 22 July 2023 he joined Feralpisalò on loan.

 International career

 He was first called up to represent his country for Under-18 squad friendlies in 2017.

-He was included in the 2019 UEFA European Under-19 Championship squad and played in all 3 games, last 2 as a starter, as Italy was eliminated at group stage.
+He was included in the 2019 UEFA European Under-19 Championship squad and played in all 3 games, the last 2 as a starter, as Italy was eliminated at the group stage.

 On 3 September 2021 he made his debut with the Italy U21 squad, playing as a substitute in the qualifying match won 3–0 against Luxembourg.